Trshant/stackedit/posts/2019-02-05-bloom-filter.md

 This post addresses the syncing the data from the server to client.
 We  assume that the data on the client is already updating the server as and when the data is entered.
 The problem statement is not the unavailability or low availability of internet.
 Rather, it is to minimise the syncing operation involved.

 The master hash is the ANDed product of all the individual hashes.
 The hashing function used here is the murmur hash which has great speed improvements over the normally used  SHA256.
-In NodeJS, this is how we use it.
+We shall use Node.js for our proof of concept.

 **Writing a small proof of concept with existing libraries**